eclipse-cyclonedds/cyclonedds/docs/manual/config/network_interfaces.rst

 Multiple network interfaces can be used simultaneously by listing multiple :ref:`NetworkInterface <//CycloneDDS/Domain/General/Interfaces/NetworkInterface>` elements.
-The default behaviour still applies, but with extended network interfaces.
+The default behavior still applies, but with extended network interfaces.
 For example, the SPDP packets advertise multiple addresses and sends these packets out on all interfaces.
 If link-local addresses are used, the issue with *link-local addressing* gains importance.